controlado/awakatime/README.md

 ## Usage

-It's recommended to use a context manager to create an instance of the client.
+It"s recommended to use a context manager to create an instance of the client.

 ```python
 import asyncio